 “It will be a great loss to our culture if we don’t wake up now and try to save this unique and priceless gift of wisdom from our grandmothers, our mothers, and the Almighty.
 ‘Take heed of the wisdom of the “old” for thine is the joy and pride of belonging and owning an identity of being a true Cook Islands Woman’.”

 This project and website began in 2013 with the goal of making a feature length documentary film.

 A first round of film production took place in 2015 and was fiscally sponsored by From the Heart Productions.
 We had many amazing supporters who helped make that trip possible.
 Though I was unsuccessful in completing a feature film, the project gained the roots necessary for what it is now:

-Spirit of Tivaevae is a living project documenting my own learning process in making my first tivaevae as well as the stories of other tivaevae makers.
+Spirit of Tivaevae is a living multimedia project documenting my own learning process in making my first tivaevae and the stories of other tivaevae makers.

 Kia Orana!
 My name is Melodie Turori.
-I am half Kuki Airani – my father’s family comes from the beautiful islands Aitutaki and Pukapuka.
-On my mother’s side we are Swedish and German.
+I am half Cook Islander – my father’s family comes from the beautiful islands of Aitutaki and Pukapuka.
+On my mother’s side our roots go back to Sweden and Germany.

 I was born in Aotearoa New Zealand but grew up in sunny San Diego with an ocean between me and half of my family.
-It wasn’t until I was an adult that I began to learn about the island side of my heritage.
-What I’ve found is a deep well of wisdom and a culture with a rich history of art.
-Exploring of Kuki Airani culture has been life changing, the final piece in sorting out who I am and who I want to become.
+In my early twenties I (finally) began to learn and dig deep into the island side of my heritage.
+What I found is a deep well of wisdom, a culture with a rich history of art, and people who embody joy and generosity.

-The impact extends beyond identity and into nearly every part of my life.
-Through the Spirit of Tivaevae project I’ve gained mentors, friends, knowledge, and a life purpose in documenting stories of the Pacific.
+Exploring Cook Islands culture has been life changing as a person and storyteller.
+The impact extends beyond identity, weaving into every part of my life.
+Through the Spirit of Tivaevae project I’ve gained mentors, friends, knowledge, and purpose in documenting the stories of Pacific peoples.